-query containment
+query containment Query containment is a problem from database theory: A query X contains another query Definition of the CIDOC Conceptual Reference Model interoperability

-Query containment is a problem from database theory: A query X contains another query Y, if for each possible population of a database the answer set to query X contains also the answer set to query Y. If query X and Y were classes, then X would be superclass of Y.
+Y, if for each possible population of a database the answer set to query X contains also the answer set to query Y. If query X and Y were classes, then X would be superclass of Y.